Kirkby Stephen: Schools

 There are primary schools in Kirkby Stephen and in the neighbouring parishes of Brough and Ravenstonedale.

 Secondary education for the town and surrounding area is provided by Kirkby Stephen Grammar School.
 This was founded in 1566 by Thomas Wharton, 1st Baron Wharton, under letters patent granted by Queen Elizabeth I. Although it has retained the name "grammar school", its old buildings were replaced long ago, and it is now a comprehensive school and Sports College with about 410 pupils.
 The grounds of the grammar school included for a time an open-air swimming pool built in the 1960s for the school and local community, which was open from May to August to members of the Kirkby Stephen and District Swimming Club and to visitors to the area.

 Governance

-Kirkby Stephen is in the parliamentary constituency of Penrith and the Border.
-Neil Hudson was elected its Conservative Member of Parliament at the 2019 General Election, replacing Rory Stewart.
+For local government purposes, Kirkby Stephen is in the unitary authority area of Westmorland and Furness.
+It was historically in the county of Westmorland.
+The settlement also has a town council.

-Before Brexit, the town was in the North West England European Parliamentary Constituency.

-Kirkby Stephen has a parish council and acts as a centre for villages and parishes that include Nateby, Ravenstonedale and Mallerstang.
 An electoral ward in the same name stretches south to Aisgill, with a total population at the 2011 Census of 2,580.
 The town had a 2011 population of 1,522, which was estimated to have risen to 1,647 in 2019.

+The town is in the parliamentary constituency of Westmorland and Lonsdale.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
+Television signals are received from the Caldbeck and local relay transmitters.

+Local radio stations are BBC Radio Cumbria, Greatest Hits Radio Cumbria & South West Scotland and Dales Radio.

+The town is served by the local newspapers, Cumberland and Westmorland Herald and The Westmorland Gazette.